FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Why “Leave It” Is A Valuable Tool

 “Leave it” is one of the most versatile commands to teach your dog.
 The command can apply to leaving something the dog sees on the sidewalk or not chasing a cat, rabbit, another dog, or any moving object.
 Chasing anything that moves is intriguing for dogs.
 However, any chase could end in a destructive or dangerous manner, so it’s essential to nip it in the bud.
+Getting a dog to learn the “leave it” command does not require the help of a certified professional dog trainer.
+With enough patience, love, and determination, any dog owner can successfully do this as well as achieve other desired dog behavior.

 Use A Grade Level Method